Mohamed-SenaryLabs/sentient/docs/Sentient_PRD_v3.md

 - Canonical tokens MAY be shown in **BIOLOGY** (data proof), developer tools, export, and diagnostics.
 - Canonical tokens MUST NOT be the primary language of the main experience.
 The main experience must remain human-readable and calm.

+#### 2.1.1 Home Language Contract

+**Purpose:** Define the exact language rules for Home screen display to ensure it reads like an Analyst briefing a human, while preserving strict canonical taxonomy.

+**3-Question Rule (Ship Gate):**
+In ≤ 5 seconds, a new user must be able to answer:
+1. **What kind of day is it?** → Hero: "<Category> Day" (e.g., "Strength Day")
+2. **How do I succeed?** → Mode line: short behavior cue derived from stimulus_type
+3. **What should I avoid?** → Avoid cue: one common mistake (not physiology)

+**Banned System-Speak (Home-visible text must never use):**
+- "execute", "protocol", "mission", "orders", "proceed", "maximize", "ignite", "crush", "absolutely"
+- Any coercive or command-oriented language
+- These terms are already banned in §3.4.2—enforce in UI copy too

+**Physiology Placement Rule:**
+- Physiology explanations belong in Analyst Insight (expanded context), not in hero or mode line
+- Home hero and mode line must focus on **behavior**, not biological mechanisms
+- Example: Mode line says "Lift heavy with full recovery" (behavior), not "Maximize myofibrillar disruption" (physiology)

+**5-Second Screenshot Test:**
+A screenshot of Home must immediately communicate:
+- The day type (Category Day)
+- The success behavior (Mode line)
+- The failure mode to avoid (Avoid cue)
+- No ambiguity, no jargon, no system-speak

 ---

 ## 3. The Intelligence Architecture (The Brain)